Methodology

 The framework uses a tiered system to categorize evidence by reliability.
 AI agents are instructed to prioritize higher-tier sources when researching each product.
 Automated validation checks that every dimension has at least 2 evidence items, but tier quality is not formally audited for every score.

-- T4Industry analysis and expert commentary
+- T4Expert analysis and academic research

 Transparency